 Under the concept of freehold, there is a further way of holding land known as commonhold, brought in by the Commonhold and Leasehold Reform Act 2002.
+Commonhold allows a freehold to be shared by the commonholders.

 Freehold

 At common law, freeholders can in theory do anything they like with their land.
 In practice this right is limited.